Search

 Close this search box.

-An employee stock option is a form of equity compensation award granted under an Equity Incentive Plan (EIP) that allows companies to compensate employees and consultants by providing for an opportunity to participate in the growth of the company’s value.
+An employee stock option is a form of equity compensation award granted under Equity Incentive Plans for startups (EIP) that allows companies to compensate employees and consultants by providing for an opportunity to participate in the growth of the company’s value.
 A stock option gives an employee the right to purchase stock in the employer’s company at a fixed price (the exercise price, typically the market value of the stock when the option is granted) for a fixed period.
 That period is defined by two dates: the vesting date(s), which are the dates that the options (or tranches thereof) vest and can be exercised, and the expiration date, the last date that the options can be exercised.
 The expiration date is usually 10 years from the grant date.
 The first tranche of the vesting is often triggered based on a one-year “cliff,” which means the employee or consultant must work for the company for at least one year before any options vest.
 After the cliff, the remaining unvested options typically vest on a periodic basis, such as monthly or quarterly, over two or three years.

 Should my Business use Stock Options under an EIP?